-Edison globes illuminate the walls of your room, creating lucid shadows that dance amongst orbs of amber.
+Edison globes illuminate the off white walls of your room, creating lucid shadows that dance amongst orbs of amber.
 The fan spins deftly overhead, blending in with the perpetual buzz of outside traffic.

 But despite all of this, things are still.